ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa7/index.md

 The `<thing>` syntax means, as usual, that we will be describing what kinds of syntax can go in each position in more detail.

 - `<file>` should be a path to a file.
-We've included several for you to test on with examples below.
+We've included two for you to test on with examples below.
+You should make a few of your own files and try them out, as well.
 - `<query>` describes criteria for which lines in the file to print.
 - `<transform>` describes how to change each line in the file before printing.